Everyone can be secure.

 It is with those four words this website is founded.
 Computer, smartphone, and online security does not require a degree or years of experience.
 All it requires is someone show you the way.

 You've been sold a lie.
 You cannot just buy "security."
 It is something obtained through simple choices and knowledge.
-Tragically, these aren't even hard to do or obscure to learn.
+Tragically, these aren't hard to do or obscure to learn.
 But no one makes money telling you how to use what you already have.
 What you need is someone who doesn't care about your money or looking smart by spouting off fancy words of no consequence - just that you not be a victim.

-It pains me to see people who distrust and fear their computers, and who feel powerless in that fear.
+It pains me to see people who distrust and fear their computers - and who feel powerless in that fear.
 Because that's not what I see when I look at computers and phones and websites.
 I see tools I trust with the story of my life, and the secrets I leave out when I tell that story to others.
 Everyone should be able to feel like that.

 This site does not sell anything.
 There are no referral links or sponsored endorsements.
+I do not work for a security company nor receive any consideration from one.

 Welcome to DecentSecurity.com